Tsai Ing-wen: Presidency (2016–2024)

 In the inauguration speech for her first term, Tsai stated policy goals such as pension reform, long-term care for the elderly, transitional justice, and judicial reform.
 She outlined an economic policy of diversification via the New Southbound Policy as well as prioritization of innovative industries.
 In terms of cross-strait policy, she acknowledged the 1992 Consensus without agreeing to it and called for continued cross-strait dialogue.

 In her second inauguration speech, Tsai outlined her major goals in her second term, including instituting a lay judge system, lowering the voting age from 20 to 18, and establishing a human rights commission under the Control Yuan.
 She also outlined her economic policy, which included transitioning from manufacturing to high-tech industries, with a focus on existing semiconductor and information and communications technology industries, cybersecurity, biotechnology and healthcare, domestic production of military equipment, green energy and strategically-critical industries.
 She proposed goals for defense reform, including a focus on asymmetric warfare, maintenance of a military reserve force, and reform in management to reflect a democratic society.
 On cross-strait issues, she explicitly rejected the one country, two systems model proposed by Beijing and expressed a desire for both sides to coexist peacefully.

+According to opinion polls, her approval ratings contrasted sharply between low levels in her first term and high levels in her second term.
+Nevertheless, her approval rating at the end of her term stood at over 50 percent, marking the first such case in Taiwan’s democratic era.